 Today I’m sharing with you the well-researched, tried, and true recipe for making your own blue tin cookies.
 They’re perfect to make during the holiday season and to have ready when guests come over.
 They’re also great to give as gifts to friends and family (incredibly delicious gifts if you ask me!)

--Butter: You will need 1 cup of room temperature butter (this is two sticks).
+Butter: You need 1 cup of room temperature butter, this is two sticks.

--All-purpose flour: Use 1 cup of flour for the base of the dough.
+Flour: Use all-purpose flour for the base of the dough.

--White granulated sugar: To make these cookies sweet use ½ cup of sugar.
-You’ll also want some additional sugar for sprinkling on top of the cookies before baking.
+Sugar: For sweet cookies, use ½ cup of sugar.
+You’ll also need additional sugar for sprinkling on top of the cookies before baking.

--Eggs: You will need 1 egg to help bind the dough together and give a richer taste.
+Eggs: An egg helps bind the dough together and give a nice rich taste.

 How to Make Danish Butter Cookies